AlienLabZ/aliendroid-activerecord/README.md

 Changing Database Name
 ----------------------
-If you don't like how we named your database file name (database.sqlite), you can change it.
+If you don't like how we named your database file (database.sqlite), you can change it.
 Just add those lines to your AndroidManifest file (remember to put it inside <application> tag).

         <meta-data android:name="DATABASE_NAME" android:value="mydatabase.sqlite"/>
         <meta-data android:name="DATABASE_VERSION" android:value="1"/>